 It’s important to understand what the motivation is for your influencers.
 Many influencers who are relevant and hold a lot of weight in their field want to be befriended not hired.
 This is especially true for B2B influencers, because sometimes their jobs mean they can’t take payment.
 However, this isn’t necessarily true for bigger, celebrity influencers.
 They’ll have a price list for activities that will be negotiated by their manager or agent.

-Grassroots and niche influencers are often better than big names.
-Influencers who are highly relevant in their specific field have access to concentrated audiences, which makes it easier to target certain groups.
-And it’s often more effective (and cheaper) to work with a group of small influencers than one big one.
+Depending on your objective, nano or niche influencers can be better than big names.
+Influencers who are highly relevant in their specific field have access to concentrated and highly engaged audiences, which makes it easier to target certain groups.
+And it’s often more effective (and cheaper) to work with a group of small influencers than one big name.

 Do your research

-There are lots of online tools you can use for discovering and analysing the suitability of influencers in your field, like Traackr, Brandnew and Revfluence.
+There are lots of online tools you can use for discovering and analysing the suitability of influencers in your field, like Traackr.
 Platforms like this can show you essential statistics about your influencer’s reach, relevance and resonance with their audience.
+They’re very useful, but they can’t do the thinking for you.

 It’s always a good idea to do background sentiment analysis of your influencer’s work and social media posts.
-You want to make sure you’re investing in content created by someone who supports your values and hasn’t published anything in the past that will undermine the message you’re paying them to spread.
+You want to make sure you’re investing in content created by someone who supports your values and hasn’t published anything in the past that will undermine the message you want to share.

 It’s easy to be impressed by the amount of followers someone has.
-But because of how easy it is to buy followers (often to boost the likelihood of being paid for influencer work), it’s good practice to check for fake followers as part of your research.
+But because of how easy it is to buy followers, it’s good practice to check for fake followers as part of your research.
 You’ll want to make sure your message is being spread to an audience that is completely genuine and completely relevant for your brand.
-Free online tools like Twitter Audit will tell you the percentage of followers someone’s twitter handle has that are likely to be fake.

 Endorsement is not influencer marketing